dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Source pane
 -----------

-The debugger’s source pane shows a source code definition for the method or function that created the call frame that is currently selected in the stack pane.
+The debugger's source pane shows a source code definition for the method or function that created the call frame that is currently selected in the stack pane.